National Counties (cricket): History

 The Minor Counties, i.e. those not afforded first-class status, formed their own Championship from 1895.
-In the early years, the results of matches against teams that played not enough games to qualify for the final table were included in the records of those who did.
+In the early years, the results of matches against teams that did not play enough games to qualify for the final table were included in the records of those who did.
 For example, Cambridgeshire played only Norfolk.
 Five notionally Second Class county clubs – Essex, Warwickshire, Derbyshire, Hampshire and Leicestershire – joined the County Championship for the first time (some of them had had periods of being considered first-class before the Championship was constituted as such).
 Four further Minor Counties have since been granted first-class status – Worcestershire in 1899, Northamptonshire in 1905, Glamorgan in 1921 and Durham in 1992.

 The second XIs of the first-class counties competed in the Minor Counties Championship from its early days and Lancashire Second XI won the Championship title in 1907.
 For 10 years before and 15 years after the Second World War, the first-class county second XIs frequently won the Minor Counties title, but after 1959, when the counties set up their own Second XI competition, fewer contested the Minor Counties games.
 Yorkshire Second XI was the last second XI winner of the title in 1971, and Somerset Second XI was the last to compete, withdrawing after the 1987 season.

 The "true" Minor Counties teams (i.e. not the second XI of a first-class county) were often composed entirely of amateur players, though some had a few professionals as well, especially where there were strong professional leagues locally.
 An example of a professional who played regular Minor Counties cricket was the England bowler Sydney Barnes.
 After falling out with Lancashire, he played most of his cricket outside the first-class game with Staffordshire.
 In early days, Minor Counties teams supplied some amateur cricketers of note too: the most recent example of a Test cricket player whose main cricket was in the Minor Counties was David Townsend in 1934–35.
 His county cricket was for Durham, though he played first-class cricket for Oxford University.